stuartellis/sve-personal-website/content/articles/just-task-runner.md

 If you do not wish to use a tool, see the section on [how to install _just_ with a script](#installing-just-with-a-script).

 These methods also enable you to add a copy of _just_ to a specific project, or install _just_ into a user account so that it is available for all of your work.
 If you install a copy of _just_ into a user account you can [integrate it with your shell](#integrating-just-with-your-shell).

-Avoid [using operating system packages](#installing-just-with-operating-system-packages).
-These packages are likely to provide older versions of _just_.

 > If possible, use the Python or Rust tools to install _just_.
 The Python and Rust packages contain a copy of the _just_ executable.
-Other methods use scripts to download files from GitHub.
+Other tools may download files from GitHub.

+You can also install _just_ with [operating system packages](#installing-just-with-operating-system-packages).
+These packages may provide older versions of _just_.

 ### Installing just for a User with Python Tools